The CAA: FFCRA Tax Credit Extension

 How Sentric Can Help

 Our systems are equipped to properly track and process the extended FFCRA-related leave and tax credits.
-For more information about how Sentric can help you track leave under the FFCRA, please contact one of our product experts.
+For more information about how Sentric and our tax software can help you track leave under the FFCRA, please contact one of our product experts.

 For an overview of the CAA and its main provisions, please check out The Consolidated Appropriations Act of 2021 (CAA): What Employers Need to Know.